Deal-hungry investment bankers walk Tesla tightrope | Malay Mail

 Last week, bankers at Goldman Sachs Group Inc decided to take the plunge by offering to advise Musk.
 Goldman bankers have had close ties with him for more than a decade, leading Tesla’s initial public offering in 2010.
 Goldman Sachs declined to comment.

-Morgan Stanley equity research analysts said yesterday they had ceased coverage of Tesla, and sources confirmed that the bank was also close to being hired by Musk.
+Morgan Stanley equity research analysts said on Tuesday they had ceased coverage of Tesla, and sources confirmed that the bank was also close to being hired by Musk.

 Tesla has declined to comment on the matter.